wp-plugins/football-pool/readme.txt

 == Changelog ==

 = 2.2.0 =
-* New feature: user defined rankings.
+* New feature: user defined rankings (ranking for a defined group of matches).
 * New shortcode to support the user defined rankings.
 * New shortcode to show prediction form for a group of matches or bonus questions.
 * Bug fix: if charts were disabled the plugin could break other plugins that use javascript (thanks AndresCZ).
+* Bug fix: description text of widgets was not correct in the WordPress admin.

 = 2.1.3 =
 * Added an extra warning for the administrator of the blog in the Plugins and Updates pages in the WordPress admin when the plugin has the charts enabled but the Highcharts API is missing.